pcfgallery/website/_posts/2023-10-30-imagesliderpcf.md

 authors:
   - spwareing
 ---
-A control to provide a smoother transitioning image gallery compared to the OOB galleries withing Power Apps.
+A control to provide a smoother transitioning image gallery compared to the OOB galleries within Power Apps.